You are here

-Provisional standing pertains to students who are seeking the M.B.A. degree who do not meet the GPA requirements of “Full Standing”.
-After the applicant interview, the MBA Director may admit the student on a provisional basis.
-If the student maintains a 3.0 in the MBA program, the M.B.A.
-Director will upgrade their status.
+Provisional standing pertains to students who are seeking the MBA degree who do not meet the GPA requirements of “Full Standing”.
+If the student maintains a 3.0 in the MBA program, then the enrollment committee will upgrade their status.

 Students may transfer up to 6 credit hours from another accredited graduate school, if such hours are compatible with the program at Kansas Wesleyan University.
 Transfer hours must meet the academic time limit requirement of six years.
 Only courses in which students have received a grade of “Pass/Satisfactory” or a grade of “B” or higher will be accepted.
 Students are required to complete at least 24 graduate hours from KWU.

 Students are expected to make satisfactory progress in completing their degree by maintaining a Graduate GPA of at least 3.0 with no grade lower than a “C”.
 Students whose cumulative GPA falls below 3.0 will be placed on academic probation.
 Students on probation who do not earn at least 3.0 the next semester will be academically dismissed.
-Students who earn at least 3.0 during the semester on probation , but whose cumulative GPA is still below 3.0 will continue on probation for one more semester.
+Students who earn at least 3.0 during the semester on probation, but whose cumulative GPA is still below 3.0 will continue on probation for one more semester.
 If the cumulative graduate GPA is still below 3.0 after this semester, they will be academically dismissed.
-Students who are dismissed may reapply the following semester by writing a letter to the Director of the M.B.A. program indicating a commitment to complete the degree.
+Students who are dismissed may reapply the following semester by writing a letter to the Enrollment Committee indicating a commitment to complete the degree.

 Students may repeat a course in which they received a grade of “C” or less.
 A course may be repeated only once and only the last grade will be used to compute the student’s GPA.
 However, both grades will be recorded on their transcript.
 Students on probation should consider repeating courses in which they received a low grade.

-Although students who wish to finish in one year must take 2 classes per eight week sessions, students can take only one class.
+Although students who wish to finish in one year must take two classes per eight-week sessions, students can take only one class.
 Please discuss with the Program Director about what is best for your situation.
 Students taking six or more hours per semester will be considered full-time students.